 Cat Exploring A New Scent While Being Scratched

 The human hand can take up a variety of scents.
 Whilst petting your Maine Coon, your cat is exposed to a wealth of new odors from your hand.

-When you pet or scratch your cat, they may stretch out their tongue, indicating that they detect certain odours on you, or them.
+When you pet or scratch your cat, it may stretch out its tongue, indicating that they detect certain odors on you, or them.